 (3) After engaging productively and creatively with several of your stakeholders in the "Co-Design Phase," you will gain an even deeper understanding of the most relevant fields of opportunity and develop functional prototypes as suggested solutions, which you will present with your project partners on stage.

-(4) As a culmination point after the "Implementation for Impact Phase”, the final presentation will be your stage to present your tested, iterated, high-resolution prototypes and recommendations for the strategic implementation of the solution within the organization.
+(4) As a culmination point after the "Implementation for Impact Phase," the final presentation will be your stage to present your tested, iterated, high-resolution prototypes and recommendations for the strategic implementation of the solution within the organization.

-Apply now for the Advanced Track
+Application for the Advanced Track

 If you have completed one of the above-mentioned Design Thinking programs, you are eligible to apply for the next Advanced Track.